-A former international 400m hurdler, Bourne joking says he started into distance running while house sitting at a friend's farm.
+A former international 400m hurdler, Bourne jokingly says he started into distance running while house-sitting at a friend's farm.
 He told me (almost) seriously "the only way to really take care of his dogs was to run them into exhaustion every day."

 Rising at 3.30am, Bourne started the first of his three-a-day two-hour runs at 4am.
 The team worked out a schedule of a pre-dawn running session followed by a rest and another running session.
 The third session of each day would finish before sundown.

 Bourne's mother contacted the Cairo Hash House Harriers to ask for some help guiding Nicholas through the suburb of Maadi and possibly escorting him on his final 20 km leg to the pyramids.

 Starting at 6:30 a.m. one of the Cairo Hashers met Nicholas about 20 km outside of Maadi on the road he had run from the Red Sea, they confirmed the plan and set off by 7:00.